Canik TP9SF Review: Cheap but worth it?

 No, I don’t think it can replace higher-end duty-level guns.
 But… for a budget firearm, the Canik TP9SF can serve as a great option and it punches way above its class.

 This means that if I have a choice for a duty gun, I’ll personally pick a Glock, Sig, CZ, or H&K over the Canik.
-However, if I’m working with a budget or I want a gun that I don’t want to be too worried about abusing (ranch gun, truck gun, etc.) or if someone is is looking for a first gun to just get started and they aren’t quite sure which gun that they’d really like to end up with, then the Canik is it!
+However, if I’m working with a budget or I want a gun that I don’t want to be too worried about abusing (ranch gun, truck gun, etc.) or if someone is looking for a first gun to just get started and they aren’t quite sure which gun that they’d really like to end up with, then the Canik it is!

-The trigger on the TP9SF is so good, that I think it is better than options available on higher-end guns.
+The flat-faced stock trigger on the TP9SF is so good, that I think it is better than options available on higher-end guns.
 Seriously, out of the box, I think the trigger is as good as, or better than, stock H&K, CZ, and Glock triggers!

+As you can see, this pistol is reliable and well-designed.
+It’s got great ergonomics, and many features you wouldn’t expect for a budget gun.
 So, in the end, I think it is an excellent budget pistol – so much so that I put it in my list of best 9mm pistols with the mark of best budget option.
-However, if you’re wanting to improve or upgrade, then check out that article to see which ones are better and why.

 Canik TP9SF Review: Pros and Cons